pachyderm/pachyderm/examples/joins/README.md

     >![pach_logo](./img/pach_logo.svg)Note that **all** of the stores files are showing up in the datums: some are associated with a matched return, some are not, yet, **a datum is created**.
 Additionally, the return made to STOREID0 did **not** generate a datum since there is no STOREID0.txt in the Stores repo.

-1. In the `examples/joins` directory, run:
+1. Update your pipeline.
+In the `examples/joins` directory, run:

     ```shell
     $ pachctl update pipeline -f outer_join.json --reprocess